 Let the dough rise for 2 hours in a warm, draft free place at room temperature.

 Stretch and Fold:

 Place the dough on a piece of parchment paper.
-Let the dough rise for 30 minutes while you preheat the oven and your dutch oven.
+Let the dough rise and rest for 30 minutes while you preheat the oven and your dutch oven.

 Score and Cook:

 Score the top of the dough with a sharp knife.
 Carefully place the dough (with the parchment paper) in the dutch oven and bake covered for 30 minutes.
-Then cook for an additional 15 minutes uncovered.
+Then remove the lid and bake for an additional 15 minutes uncovered.

-Let the bread cool for at least 30 minutes before cutting into it.
+Let the bread cool on a wire rack for at least 30 minutes before cutting into it.
 It will continue to cook as it cools.

 Chocolate Sourdough Bread Recipe: